emseers/hxp_plane/README.md

 7) (Optional) Get [FlashDevelop](http://www.flashdevelop.org/community/viewforum.php?f=11),
 works really well for Haxe and Flash work

+8) Symbolic link the GDrive folders to their corresponding locations in the repo

+ - Use [Link](http://schinagl.priv.at/nt/hardlinkshellext/linkshellextension.html) Shell Extension to save time
+ - [Tutorial](http://emseers.github.io/blog/2015-11-27.html) on how to do it properly

 Clone and open project in FD, should work.